Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

-Let us begin with the $3$-design with $K=6$ vertices forming octahedron.
-In Fig. \ref{fig2}, we plot the three lower estimates and the two upper ones as functions of $\lambda$.
+Let us begin with the $3$-design with $K=6$ vertices forming an octahedron.
+In Figure \ref{fig2}, we plot the three lower estimates and the two upper ones as functions of $\lambda$.
 Of course, the corresponding Shannon entropy varies in sufficiently restricted diapason.
 The two-sided estimate (\ref{kpotay}) is better only for states very close to the maximally mixed one.
-We also notice that ID-estimate almost coincides with the left-hand side of (\ref{kpotay}) but better for almost all $\lambda$.
+We also notice that ID-estimate almost coincides with the left-hand side of (\ref{kpotay}) but is better for almost all $\lambda$.
 Thus, the result (\ref{tomolm}) well converts the actual value of (\ref{ic2def}) into estimating the Shannon entropy from below.
-It can be seen from Fig. \ref{fig1} that proposed estimates are not very good for $n=3$.
+In fact, the proposed estimates are not very good for degree $3$.
 Nevertheless, the formula (\ref{kpoche}) shows considerably better results for pure states and states with low mixedness.
 For pure states, the difference between LCh-estimate and ID-estimate is more then one fifth of the difference between UCh-estimate and LCh-estimate.
 The latter describes a diapason in which the Shannon entropy varies.
-Overall, LCh- and UCh-estimates are better in enough wide range of $\lambda$.
+Overall, LCh- and UCh-estimates are better in a sufficiently wide range of $\lambda$.
 For the maximally mixed state, the five curves are all converging at one point.

-The example with octahedron is also interesting due to the fact that the $3$-design of interest is formed by eigenstates of the Pauli matrices.
-That is, we deal the complete set of three mutually unbiased bases in two dimensions.
-Entropic uncertainty relations for such bases were extensively examined for several reasons.
-Using (\ref{molm}), the authors of \cite{molm09} studied entropic uncertainty relations for a set mutually unbiased bases.
+In the example with the octahedron, the $3$-design of interest is formed by eigenstates of the Pauli matrices.
+Here, one deals with the complete set of three mutually unbiased bases in two dimensions.
+Entropic uncertainty relations for such bases were extensively studied.
+Using (\ref{tomolm}), the authors of \cite{molm09} studied entropic uncertainty relations for a set of mutually unbiased bases.
 For $M=3$ and $d=2$, their main result reads as